Satisfactory Academic Progress (SAP) Policy

 Financial aid recipients are expected to make reasonable progress as a condition of receiving, and continuing to receive, student financial aid.
-Students’ academic progress is assessed according to qualitative and quantitative (pace) measures as they apply.
-The qualitative measure (grades) is equal to or stricter than the academic standards applied to all Huntington University students.
-The quantitative measure (pace, which is the number of credit hours successfully completed versus the maximum time frame allowed for the completion of those credit hours) is used to monitor progress toward degree completion.
+Students’ academic progress is assessed according to qualitative and quantitative measures as they apply.
+The qualitative measure (GPA) is equal to or stricter than the academic standards applied to all HUHS students.
+The quantitative measure is comprised of 2 standards, pace and maximum time frame.
+A student’s pace of progression is calculated by dividing cumulative credits earned by cumulative credits attempted.
+The maximum time frame for students to complete their program cannot exceed 150% of the published length of the academic program.
 When these measures are applied, federal regulations require that the student’s entire academic history is considered.
 This includes semesters or terms during which the student did not receive student financial aid.
-In response to requirements governing these programs, the College has developed the following policy to evaluate each student’s progress after every academic term.
+In response to requirements governing these programs, the University has developed the following policy to evaluate each student’s progress after every academic term.

 The Principal Intent of the Policy

 - Huntington University of Health Sciences’ Satisfactory Academic Progress (SAP) policy is the same or stricter than standards set for students enrolled in the same educational programs who are not receiving Title IV assistance.